observablehq/plot/README.md

 * **x1** - the horizontal position of the baseline; bound to the *x* scale
 * **y1** - the vertical position of the baseline; bound to the *y* scale

-The following channels are optional:
+The following optional channels are also supported:

 * **x2** - the horizontal position of the topline; bound to the *x* scale
 * **y2** - the vertical position of the topline; bound to the *y* scale